andytudhope/thebluebook/source/four-part-harmony/index.md

 [V](https://www.youtube.com/watch?v=D9gYhnUKehU "Tchaikovsky")

-“When the truncheon [was] used in lieu of conversation, words retain their power.
-Words offer the means to meaning, and, for those who will listen, the enunciation of truth.”
+“Words offer the means to meaning, and, for those who will listen, the enunciation of truth.”